-The groundbreaking for the ARK Innovation Center will take place during the first quarter of 2022, according to a release.
+The official groundbreaking ceremony for the ARK Innovation Center took place today with ARK CEO Cathie Wood speaking alongside St. Petersburg city officials and community leaders.
 The state-of-the-art facility is set to retain and attract top talent by supporting entrepreneurs and tech startups in St. Petersburg and the Tampa Bay region.

 Innovation, ingenuity bring ARK to St. Petersburg

 ARK’s new corporate headquarters will be in the heart of downtown St. Petersburg at 200 Central.
 The space will enable ARK to scale while its team enjoys a better work-life balance.
 While a substantial number of employees have chosen to relocate and work in the office, ARK’s hybrid back-to-work model will harness technology to accommodate working remotely.
 With this model, ARK hopes to maximize its productivity and attract top talent from around the world.

 “We are thrilled to relocate our corporate headquarters to St. Petersburg, Florida, as we believe the Tampa Bay region’s talent, innovative spirit, and quality of life will accelerate our growth initiatives,” stated Cathie Wood, ARK’s Founder, Chief Executive Officer, and Chief Investment Officer.
 “ARK is not a traditional Wall Street asset management firm, and we are looking forward to breaking the mold further by relocating to St. Petersburg, a city investing in technology, science, and innovation.
 Our relocation and the ARK Innovation Center will allow us to be more innovative and to impact the broader community while shining a spotlight on the technological advances and creativity permeating the Tampa Bay region.”

 ARK joins a bustling downtown area in the ‘Burg